xomvio/prefligit/README.md

 ## Why prefligit?

-### prefligit is 10x faster and more efficient
+### prefligit is way faster

-- It is written in Rust, which is more efficient than Python.
+- It is about [10x faster](https://github.com/j178/prefligit/blob/master/BENCHMARK.md) than `pre-commit` and uses only a third of disk space.
 - It redesigned how hook environments and toolchains are managed, they are all shared between hooks, which reduces the disk space usage and speeds up the installation process.
 - Repositories are cloned in parallel, and hooks are installed in parallel if their dependencies are disjoint.
 - It uses [`uv`](https://github.com/astral-sh/uv) for creating Python virtualenvs and installing dependencies, which is known for its speed and efficiency.